Alexisleveque-OC/P5_leveque_alexis/README.md

 ### Step 4 :
 Create a virtualhost, for this :
 - Go to your localhost
-- In tool tabs, click on Create a Virtual Host
+- In tool tabs, click on "Create a Virtual Host"
 - set fields with your information (ex : "blog.local" and "absolute path"/your_directory(create in the beginning)/p5_01_projet/public )

 ### Step 5 :
 In your terminal, go to your directory of project and submit :
-- composer init (for init composer)
+- "composer init" (for init composer)
-- composer require --dev symfony var-dumper
+- "composer require --dev symfony var-dumper"
-- composer update
+- "composer update"
-- composer dump-autoload
+- "composer dump-autoload"

 ### Step 6 :
 Configure file "config.php" (in directory App) whit your information and rename this one "config.local.php".